Our History

 The New England Senior Golfers’ Association in 1998 established a Charitable Gift Fund to give back to golf.
 Since that time monies have been distributed to students and junior golf programs have been supported.
 The Charitable Gift Fund has annually made donations to the Francis Ouimet Scholarship Fund, The Widdy Neale Scholarship Fund (Ct.
 Golf Association), The John Burke Scholarship Fund (Rhode Island Golf Association), The Richard McDonough Scholarship (New Hampshire Golf Association), the Maine Golf Association scholarship fund and the Vermont Golf Association scholarship fund.
 Donations have also been made to the First Tee of Massachusetts and the Button Hole Golf Course in Rhode Island to help promote junior golf and help grow the game.

-Let’s make this year the year we acknowledge the blessings we have received and pass on to those, who in future years, will fill the seats we now occupy.
-Lets make this the most generous year ever.
+The NESGA looks forward to the future while being respectful of its past.
+Let’s acknowledge the blessings we have received and pass on to those, who in future years, will fill the seats we now occupy.
+Thank you on behalf of the New England Senior Golfers Association.

 Contact